 When we’re overwhelmed and lying on that couch, it is hard to imagine an alternate future but being able to look back at past victories can help us understand the scope of our capabilities.

 When you feel like you’re losing, force yourself to look at your past victories and understand what your strengths are and how to use these strengths to reach our goals.

 Understanding our strengths gives us insights on the things we need help on.

 Having a financial advisor and a tax practitioner has made the journey way easier for me.
-It helped me reach my goals faster because I understand that my strength isn’t in understanding tax implications or paperwork and I’d rather spend my time reading up on investments and connecting with the spirit of money.
+It helped me reach my goals faster because I understand that my strength isn’t in understanding tax implications or paperwork; I’d rather spend my time reading up on investments and connecting with the spirit of money.

 3. Become solution focused

 The Oxford English dictionary defines “overwhelm” as burying or drowning beneath a huge mass.

 We become overwhelmed because of our thinking process: we think that the problem is greater than the solution.